codefresh-io/cap-docs.codefresh.io/_docs/reporting/home-dashboard.md

 ### Runtimes and Managed Clusters

 Identify the health of the runtimes and managed clusters in your enterprise.
+Health status is displayed for both hosted (if you have Hosted GitOps), and hybrid runtimes.

+Managed clusters are external clusters registered to runtimes to which you deploy applications and GitOps-managed resources.

  {% include
    image.html